orgicus/PiCapture/README.md

 Simple OpenCV wrapper for the Raspberry PI Camera Module

-This is Samarth Brahmbatt'code listed on his title:
+This is based on Samarth Brahmbatt's code listed on his title:
-Practical OpenCV
+Practical OpenCV.
+Slightly Modified by George Profenza for a simpler colour callback and added camera settings.
+The setter methods are minimally commented to include ranges for the available parameters.

 How to use the sample
 =====================